Sly-Perez/2chan-like-app-API-JWT/README.md

 *[You can send a form-data object in both scenarios.
 However, the appended JSON object **must** be named "jsonBody"]*

-#### 4. Re-send email verification
+#### 4. Re-send emails
-It allows you to re-send the email verification to a to-be-verified user.
+It allows you to re-send emails (for email verifications and requesting password changes).
 The requirements don't vary.<br>

 **POST Request to endpoint:**<br>
 /verifications/emailResends

 - **Requirements**:
-    - Build a JSON body with the mandatory data for re-sending an email verification: userId (The recipient user id).<br>
+    - Build a JSON body with the mandatory data for re-sending an email: userId (The recipient user id), purpose (the purpose of the email).<br>
+    *[the "purpose" field can just have two values: 'changePassword' => resend emails for password changes, 'verifyEmail' => resend emails for email verifications]*<br>
     - Send the JSON body directly as a JSON object to the endpoint. <br>

 **Example :**
 ```
 {
-    "userId": 17
+    "userId": 17,
+    "purpose": "verifyEmail"
 }
 ```